Xipilscode/Credit_Risk_Classification-logistic_regression/README.md

 ```
 jupyter lab
 ```
-6. Open the project file: Once Jupyter Lab is open, navigate to the location where you have cloned this project and open the **Credit_Risk_Classification.ipynb** file .
+6. Open the project file: Once Jupyter Lab is open, navigate to the location where you have cloned this project and open the **credit_risk_resampling.ipynb** file .

 ### Note:
 If you are running on a Mac with M1 or M2 chip, there may be issues with installing TensorFlow.
 In this case, please refer to this link for troubleshooting: https://www.mrdbourke.com/setup-apple-m1-pro-and-m1-max-for-machine-learning-and-data-science/

 ## Instructions:

-This challenge consists of the following subsections:
+This project consists of the following subsections:

 * Split the Data into Training and Testing Sets